ZiyingN/ZiyingNi.github.io/_publications/2010-10-01-paper-title-number-2.md

 date: 2021-4-27
 venue: 'ISCAS'
 paperurl: 'http://academicpages.github.io/files/paper3.pdf'
-citation: 'Z. Ni, D. -E. -S. Kundi, M. O'Neill and W. Liu. &quot;High-Performance Systolic Array Montgomery Multiplier for SIKE,&quot; <i>2021 IEEE International Symposium on Circuits and Systems (ISCAS)</i>.
+citation: 'Z. Ni, D. -E. -S. Kundi, M. O&lsquo;Neill and W. Liu, &quot;High-Performance Systolic Array Montgomery Multiplier for SIKE,&quot; <i>2021 IEEE International Symposium on Circuits and Systems (ISCAS)</i>.
 Daegu, Korea, 2021, pp. 1-5.'
 ---
 This work proposed an improved systolic array Montgomery multiplier for SIKE.
 The new multiplier uses three-stage pipeline architecture, which reduces the critical path of the multiplier and improves the frequency.
 In addition, the improved Montgomery multiplication algorithm reduces the DSP by nearly 1/4 and consumes less resources than the state-ofthe-art multiplication of SIKE.